Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 • Full ingredient lists with specific measurements

-• Detailed HowToStep instructions (not just plain text)
+• Detailed HowToStep instructions — not plain text strings

 3. Strategic Keyword Integration